CatsInTech/Rezume/ReadME.md

 ### Frequently Asked Questions(FAQs) for [GSSoC '22](https://gssoc.girlscript.tech/)

-> This project is accepting contributions under [GirlScript Summer of Code 2022](https://gssoc.girlscript.tech/) - three months long Open Source program conducted by [GirlScript Foundation](https://gssoc.girlscript.tech/).
+> This project is accepting contributions under [GirlScript Summer of Code 2022](https://gssoc.girlscript.tech/) - three monthly long Open Source program conducted by [GirlScript Foundation](https://gssoc.girlscript.tech/).

 [![GSSoC](https://raw.githubusercontent.com/GirlScriptSummerOfCode/MentorshipProgram/master/GSsoc%20Type%20Logo%20Black.png)](https://gssoc.girlscript.tech/)

-**1. How to start as a beginner so as to contribute to the project?**
+**1. How to start as a beginner to contribute to the project?**
-*There are many beginner level issues to begin with, which include documentation, development and design.
+*There are many beginner-level issues to begin with, which include documentation, development, and design.
 Also, feel free to make issues for features as well as for reporting bugs.
 Participants can claim an issue by commenting that they are interested in it.
 We are also open to new ideas and suggestions.*

 **2. How to communicate with us?**
-*All communication will happen on the Slack channel for this particular projects.
+*All communication will happen on the Slack channel for this particular project.
 Mentors can also be reached through GitHub.
-Avoid DMs and unnecessary mentions on slack and GitHub both. *Checkout [this](https://github.com/CatsInTech/Rezume/issues) issue for more.**
+Avoid DMs and unnecessary mentions on slack and GitHub. *Check out [this](https://github.com/CatsInTech/Rezume/issues) issue for more.**

 **3. What is the deadline for any task submission?**
 *Mentors can assign issues to participants and also mention a deadline before which the issue is to be resolved.
 They can reassign issues in case of any delay, so be active and complete your tasks within the negotiated duration.*